creatiosoft/poker-software-provider/README.md

 # 1. Front-End Development:

-The user interface is the first thing players see, and [[Poker Software Provider]](https://creatiosoft.com/poker-game-development "# [Poker Software Provider]") work hard to make it simple and entertaining.
+The user interface is the first thing players see, and Poker Software Provider work hard to make it simple and entertaining.
 They use technologies like HTML5, CSS, and JavaScript to create designs that look good and work well.
 Real-time updates enhance the user experience.
 Interactive features like chat and customizable avatars make it even better.

 # 2. Back-End Infrastructure: